chutch3/selfhosted.sh/docs/getting-started/first-deployment.md

 # WARNING: This will destroy all data and services
 ./scripts/nuke.sh

-# Redeploy from scratch
+# Redeploy from scratch with style! 🚀
-./scripts/deploy.new.sh
+./selfhosted.sh
 ```

 [Next: Learn about configuration options →](configuration.md)